Email FacebookTwitterMenu burgerClose thin

 How Financial Advisors Can Help Lottery Winners Long-Term

-Once the winning ticket has been verified, it’s important to then start establishing your finances and setting them up for success after you’ve received the money.
+Once the winning ticket has been verified, it’s important to build a financial plan before you’ve received the money.
 The last thing a lottery winner wants is to not be prepared when the money starts flowing in.
 This includes knowing where to deposit the money, as well as how to set you up for success in investing and deciding what you’re going to spend.

 Here are the long-term things a financial advisor can do to help a lottery winner:

-- Maintaining anonymity: Many states let winners claim prizes without revealing their identities.
+• Maintaining anonymity: Many states let winners claim prizes without revealing their identities.
 That can be invaluable for avoiding important requests for funds.
-Setting up a blind trust with the help of an attorney and placing the lottery ticket within it can keep your name completely out of it.
+Setting up a blind trust with the help of an attorney can keep your name completely out of it.

 Bottom Line